 Leaving cats at home

 There are alternatives to house sitters.
 You may wish to try a professional pet sitter or cat sitting service, for example.
-Services vary per person or company, but you can usually expect a pet sitter or cat sitting service to come to your house at least twice a day to feed your furry friend, play with them and clean out their litter tray.
+Services vary per person or company, but you can usually expect a pet sitter or cat sitting service to come to your house at least twice a day to feed your cat, play with them and clean out their litter tray.

 For peace of mind, you may decide to keep your cat indoors while you’re away.
 Not only will this mean they’re always there when the pet-sitter calls, but you’ll be more relaxed knowing that they’re not getting into any trouble in the big outdoors.

-Don’t be worried about asking too many questions - a professional cat carer won’t mind at all.
+Don’t be worried about asking too many questions - a professional cat sitter won’t mind at all.
 In fact, they’re more likely to see it as a sign of a good owner, and will be more than happy to chat about their professional services with a fellow cat lover.
 Remember, it’s not just your precious cat that you’re giving them responsibility for, you’re also handing over your house keys!